KonstantinosLamprakis/42_ft_transcendence/guidelines.md

 ### Lint Rules

-The PR will not be able to merged if linter rules are failing.
-For this reason run these commands before you create the PR.

 - npm run lint -> check for linter errors
 - npm run lint:fix -> will fix automatically linter errors
 - npm run format -> check for format errors
 - npm run format:fix -> will fix automatically format errors

-### Build & Run

-In project root execute the following.
-In order to run the app without docker:

-- npm install -> installs all dependencies from package.json for all the services (updates the package-lock.json and node_modules)
-- npm run build -> compile all files from all services(creates .js files from .ts files at dist/ folders)
-- node path_to_js/dist/name_of_file.js -> will run the executable

-In order to run the app through docker

-- docker-compose up --build -> will automatically start api-gateway service and everything else we already set up

 ### Docker